 I truly believe if a student knows what they are doing it is entirely possible to "write one's way to medical school," as long as their starts are somewhat competitive.

 On the same hand, applicants have lost out on gaining admission to medical school due to the poor quality of their personal statement so your medical school essay must be taken extremely seriously.

 There's a new trend that is putting students miles ahead of the competition for gaining admission to medical school.

 I'm going to let you in on the secret...

 There's a proven strategy for blowing past the Harvard Medical School requirements which will put you ahead of the competition and on the radar of the admissions committee!

 Have you ever wondered why some applicants seem to get all the acceptances while others hope to get just one medical school acceptance?

 It all boils down to their strategy of preparing themselves to be the ideal candidate a medical school needs and wants to admit.

 You do this by crafting your entire medical application into a composite story that makes the strongest case of what you are bringing to the medical school.
-It therefore, becomes so obvious what you are bringing to the table that it is a no-brainer decision for the admissions committee to say yes on your application.
+It becomes so obvious what you are bringing to the table that it is a no-brainer decision for the admissions committee to say yes to your application.

 I teach students how to make the most of their extracurricular activities along with what to put in their medical school personal statement so that they can blow the competition out the water and earn that coveted medical school acceptance letter.